telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/overview.md

 ---
-title: Host the Report Engine Remotely Overview
+title: Overview
-page_title: Host the Report Engine Remotely Overview
+page_title: Generating Reports Remotely Overview
-description: Host the Report Engine Remotely Overview
+description: "Learn how to remotely generate reports by remotely hosting the report engine when working with Telerik Reporting."
 slug: telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/overview
-tags: overview
+tags: telerik, reporting, embedding, reports, host, engine, generate, remotely, overview
 published: True
 position: 0
 ---

-# Host the Report Engine Remotely Overview
+# Generating Reports Remotely Overview

 Telerik Reporting Services is a set of services that allows report generation from client applications.
 Based on the technology there are: